 Cornwall has a tradition of Celtic Christianity reflected in the villages and churches named after obscure saints not remembered elsewhere in England.
 As Saxon and Viking invaders pushed the Celts into their western strongholds, their lives and deeds were often forgotten in the mists of time.

 The three spires of the Truro Cathedral (TR1 2AF) rise majestically above this small Cornish town and at first glance it would seem like another of England's medieval masterpieces.
-Closer inspection, however, shows the stonework to be fresh and uncorroded.
+Closer inspection, however, shows the stonework to be fresh and unweathered.
 Most of the Cathedral was actually built between 1880 and 1914, but it incorporates the south aisle of the former St Mary's Church which is much older.
 As one writer described - A fragment of the old church nestles under the wing of the rest like a chicken.
 Truro was raised to the status of a diocese in 1877, with Dr Edward White Benson, later Archbishop of Canterbury, as the first bishop.
-However, the main architect of Truro's spiritual inheritance was Samuel Walker (1714-1761), who never aspired to be anything more than curate of the former St Mary's.
+However, the main architect of Truro's spiritual heritage was Samuel Walker (1714-1761), who never aspired to be anything more than curate of the former St Mary's.

 Walker was born and educated in Exeter and in 1740 became curate and then vicar of Lanlivery, a village near St Austell.
-In 1746, he came to Truro, the main attraction being the Assembly Rooms where he could enjoy card playing and dancing.
+In 1746, he came to Truro, the main attraction being the Assembly Rooms, where he could enjoy card playing and dancing.
 Within a few months, however, he came under the influence of George Conon, master of the grammar school, and in 1747 experienced a profound conversion.
 He became a friend and correspondent of John Wesley, who by now was making regular visits to Cornwall.
 Some of Walker's parishioners were unimpressed by his new "Methodist" tendencies and called upon the absentee rector to dismiss him.
 The rector went twice with the intention of doing so, but was so disarmed by Walker's grace and courtesy that he was unable to broach the subject.
-Over the next fourteen years, St Mary's became the centre of evangelical awakening in Cornwall and it was said of Truro that You might fire a cannon down any street in church time without any hope of killing a human being.
+Over the next fourteen years, St Mary's became the centre of evangelical awakening in Cornwall and it was said of Truro that, with most citizens attending Sunday services, You might fire a cannon down any street in church time without any hope of killing a human being.
 One of the most faithful members of Walker's congregation was John Martyn, bookkeeper to a Truro merchant, whose son Henry Martyn (1781-1812) became a pioneer missionary to India and Persia.

 In the Cathedral, the north and south aisles have lancet windows which give a pictorial history of the church from earliest times.
 They show saints, apostles, evangelists and martyrs from virtually every period and region.
 The windows nearest the west door on both sides have the most direct relevance to Cornwall.
 On the north side we see Martyn grouped with John Keble and Frederick Maurice, while in the lower panel he is debating his Farsi translation of the New Testament with turbanned Persian scholars.
 On the south side, the first window shows John Wesley together with his brother Charles and Samuel Walker, while the lower part has Wesley preaching to miners at Gwennap Pit, a favourite preaching spot near Redruth.